-Old Kashmir hands weigh in: Not enough to take security measures, rethink Kashmir policy
+Old Kashmir hands weigh in: Centre must rethink Kashmir policy, not enough to take security measures

 While these vast changes were being passed in Parliament, Jammu and Kashmir was placed under a complete communications blackout and a strict lockdown.

-“They [the government of India] were convinced that they’d be able to solve the problem by the use of force and then depend upon publicity to iron out wrinkles here and there,” Sinha remarked.
+“They [the government of India] were convinced that they would be able to solve the problem by the use of force and then depend upon publicity to iron out wrinkles here and there,” Sinha remarked.

 Indeed, in the weeks and months that followed, officials in the new Jammu and Kashmir Union Territory administration held daily briefings on how “normalcy” prevailed in the region, which had apparently accepted the sweeping changes without protest.